vippsas/vipps-developers/README.md

 production environment in a controlled manner.
 One example may be to test Vipps Regninger with real invoices, but with small amounts.

+Other differences in MT:
+* We allow 10,000 incorrect PIN attempts before locking the Vipps user's account

 ### Test users

 The welcome email contains information about your test user, which has the following dummy data: